UniquePython/Algods/README.md

 Enough talk.
 Let's come to the main part.
 Documentation.
 Here is a detailed breakdown of all the functions.
 Examples are provided for better understanding.

 ## linear_search(arr: List[int], target: int) -> Union[int, None]
 This function takes an unsorted/sorted list containing integer values and a target for an input.
 It loops through each element in the list and checks if it is equal to the target.
-It returns the index of the element if the target exists in the list, else returns false.
+It returns the index of the element if the target exists in the list, else returns None.

 Example:
 * **If target exists in list.**